autonomouscereal/Void-Local-LLM-Wrapper/README.md

 Void Local LLM Committee (Qwen3-32B + GPT-OSS 20B)
 ===================================================

 This repository brings up two Ollama services (Qwen and GPT-OSS), a sandboxed Executor, and a FastAPI orchestrator that exposes an OpenAI-compatible endpoint `/v1/chat/completions` which consults both models and synthesizes a final answer.
+By default the orchestrator runs a capless sliding WindowedSolver (CONT/HALT) with JSON-only normalization, deterministic routing, RAG hygiene, and an ablation step that emits training-ready facts.

 Prerequisites
 -------------